 • Give patients a business card with your information and an offer on it

 4. You Don’t Focus on Making the Overall Experience Worthy of a Referral

 Referrals are ultimately generated by an outstanding patient experience.
 Check your numbers again.
 Do they reflect this?

-The overall patient experience is a huge part of what sets your practice apart from the guy down the street.
-We recommend all sorts of things to our clients to ensure they give their patients the ideal experience, but the area that we spend the most time in and offer the most training in is the over-delivery of service.
+Overall, the patient experience is a huge part of what sets your business apart from the guy down the street.
+Your team recommends all sorts of things to our clients to ensure they give their patients the ideal experience, but the area that we spend the most time in and offer the most training in is the over-delivery of service.
 Efficient scheduling, a warm, welcoming environment (look around your lobby!), patient-appreciation gifts, and even events are all part of reminding patients that they are important to you.

-The bottom line is that from the time a patient walks into your office until the second they walk out they should feel like the world revolves around them.
+Bottom line, the time a patient walks into your office until the second they walk out they should feel like the world revolves around them.
 Think about it: When you have an incredible experience at a hotel or restaurant or with a mechanic or retailer, aren’t you likely to go and tell your friends about them?
-You want to reward them for that service.
+Reward them for that service.

 What are you waiting for?
 Start doing the things that will improve your patient experience and simultaneously increase your referrals.
 An area that is a CRUCIAL PART of fostering a referral-generating experience is your practice culture.
-We didn’t list it as an area you could be bungling above, but there’s no doubt 2020 disrupted and damaged your practice’s culture.
-Let Scheduling Institute show you how to restore and build the culture in your practice into your ultimate competitive advantage, and something that makes your practice an oasis for patients where they can’t resist bringing all their friends and family.
-Join us for Culture Fest 2.0 in October!
+Our team didn’t list it as an area you could be bungling above, but there’s no doubt 2020 disrupted and damaged your practice’s culture.
+Scheduling Institute shows you how to restore and build the culture in your practice into your ultimate competitive advantage, and something that makes your practice an oasis for patients where they can’t resist bringing all their friends and family.
+Give us a call today at (770) 518-7575.